michaeltelford/wgit/README.md

 For a full list of available Rake tasks, run `bundle exec rake help`.
 The most commonly used tasks are listed below...

-After checking out the repo, run `./bin/setup` to install dependencies (requires `bundler`).
+After checking out the repo, run `bundle exec rake setup` to install the dependencies (requires `bundler`).
 Then, run `bundle exec rake test` to run the tests.
-You can also run `./bin/console` for an interactive (`pry`) REPL that will allow you to experiment with the code.
+You can also run `bundle exec rake console` for an interactive (`pry`) REPL that will allow you to experiment with the code.

 To generate code documentation run `bundle exec yard doc`.
 To browse the generated documentation run `bundle exec yard server -r`.